medvid/acl/README.md

 ### 2007-04-24

-Version 1.0.0
+  - Version 1.0.0

 ### 2007-05-15

-Date of PDF publication
+  - PDF publication

 ### 2013-06-26

-Pull out from PDF, fix Makefile
+  - Pull out from PDF
+  - Fix Makefile

 ### 2013-06-27

+  - Add README
-Add README, GitHub upload
+  - GitHub upload
+  - Switch to Linaro GCC toolchain

 ## Build instructions

-Tested only in linux with CodeSourcery's and Linaro toolchains Original code was tested on Keil MCB2130 board with NXP LPC2138.
+Tested only in linux with CodeSourcery's and Linaro toolchains.
+Original code was tested on Keil MCB2130 board with NXP LPC2138.
 Simulation was done in Keil uVision3 simulator/debugger.